Learn to read URLs to spot phishing scams

 4. www.facebook.com/ads/library/?active_status=all&ad_type=political_and_issue_ads&country=US&media_type=all

-Number 1 -Good: the forward slash is between login and com, so the top-level domain is facebook.com
+Number 1: Good – the forward slash is between login and com, so the top-level domain is facebook.com

-Number 2 – Bad: the forward slash is between 8675309 and net, so the top-level domain is fblogins.net, not Facebook
+Number 2: Bad – the forward slash is between 8675309 and net, so the top-level domain is fblogins.net, not Facebook

-Number 3 – Bad: The forward slash is between com and account, so the top-level domain is login.com, not Facebook
+Number 3: Bad – The forward slash is between com and account, so the top-level domain is login.com, not Facebook

-Number 4 – Good: the forward slash is between ads and com, so the top-level domain is facebook.com.
+Number 4: Good – the forward slash is between ads and com, so the top-level domain is facebook.com.
 We’ll explain the meaning of the rest of that URL towards the end.

-#3 – Short Links
+3. Short Links

-So how do we protect ourselves?
-Social media platforms carefully scan linked websites for authenticity, quality, and relevance to the ad itself to ensure it’s not misleading or malicious.
 As for email, we need to be a bit more careful to prevent phishing scams.
 If the short link is being sent from a source you don’t trust quite yet, then you can copy/paste the short link into online tools that will expand it for you.
 Some of the most popular sites for expanding short links include:

 UTMs & Tracking